 Gremlins in disguise or an unfortunate coincidence?
 VHS Revival gets down and dirty with a deliciously dark homage to 80s monster movies

-Critters is one of those movies that had a special place in my childhood.
+Critters is a movie that had a special place in my childhood.
 I remember seeing the poster as a kid and being immediately drawn to it, or, more specifically, the razor-toothed eyesore hogging the majority of the composition.
 I’m not referring to the bright orange poster featured above, which is probably the one most of you recall, and, if I’m being honest, probably a tad more creative and on the money.
 The above poster captures the theme of the movie much more fittingly, presenting us with a kind of ‘Griswolds go to space’ sci-fi/horror calamity with 50s pulp novel aesthetics, and the mildly dysfunctional Brown family certainly pinch a leaf off the Griswold family tree.

 The Krites, closer to humans in terms of tactical endeavour, don’t bite as much as they do devour, and what an appetite!
 They’ll gobble you up faster than a pack of piranhas in amphetamine-laced waters.
 They also shoot poison-tipped darts from their spiky manes, and they’re a hell of a shot, usually aiming straight for the jugular.
-They’re dirty little fighters too, adept at identifying weakness and wearing down their prey; they’re pack hunters, like hyenas or jackals, only their pursuit is more opulent than instinctive.
+If that wasn’t enough, they’re dirty little fighters, adept at identifying weakness and wearing down prey.
+They’re also pack hunters, like hyenas or jackals, only their pursuit is more opulent than instinctive.
 They love the thrill of the chase, the smell of fear and the taste of flesh.
-Sometimes they aim for the foot or the kneecap, plaguing victims like an annoying itch or a stubbed toe, and once you’re incapacitated it’s an open buffet.
+Sometimes they aim for the foot or the kneecap, plaguing victims like an annoying itch or a stubbed toe, but once you’re incapacitated it’s an open buffet.
 Put succinctly, you don’t want these fuckers anywhere near your friends and family.

 Now that I’ve given you a little glimpse into the nature of the movie’s titular cretins, I may as well broach the elephant in the room: Gremlins.
-In 1984, Joe Dante’s Spielberg-backed horror-comedy changed the way audiences looked at kids movies, and was also one of the first true alternative Christmas movies that went against tradition and caused quite the stir among parents.
+In 1984, Joe Dante’s Spielberg-backed horror-comedy changed the way audiences looked at kids movies, was one of the first alternative Christmas movies that went against tradition, causing quite the stir among parents.
 Gremlins isn’t exclusively for kids.
 It’s for everyone the way The Simpsons is for everyone, though from a cultural marketing perspective it certainly aimed for the tween demographic, thanks in large part to a cute little protagonist named Gizmo, a childlike and ultimately heroic little creature who isn’t averse to classic movie marathons or indulging in daredevil joyrides in a little red Corvette.
 The problem was, parents found those other, less cuddly gremlins just a little too much for their Santa-worshipping offspring, which isn’t surprising for a movie which hangs the Peltzer family dog from some Christmas lights and plunges matriarch Lynn into what is essentially a slasher scenario, with brutal, wild-eyed stabbings and impromptu microwave massacres.
 Such content was deemed so inappropriate for a festive-themed movie that, along with Spielberg’s similarly dark Indiana Jones and the Temple of Doom, Gremlins contributed to the founding of the PG-13 certificate in the US.

 Though Critters shares an abundance of similarities with the more universally renown Gremlins, according to director Stephen Herek the screenplay was actually written long before Gremlins went into production, and was even subjected to various rewrites designed to lessen those similarities.
 It would be easy to doubt the validity of such claims, but practical effects monsters were everywhere during the mid-1980s, so it wasn’t completely beyond the realms of possibility for two screenwriters to come up with almost identical concepts at approximately the same time.
 There will always be doubts because the similarities, even with the purported rewrites, are so blatant, and when the wildly successful, bigger budget film is the first to be released, you have to wonder.
 Whether Herek is telling the truth I’ll leave for you to decide.